Day Trading in Trinidad and Tobago

 If you want to start day trading in Trinidad and Tobago, the process can be broken down into three key steps:

 1. Choose a broker.
 The TTSEC oversees the financial market and publishes a list of authorized entities.
-Still, its regulatory framework is less stringent than that of the UK’s FCA or Australia’s ASIC, which offer a more secure trading environment with safeguards including negative balance protection and investor compensation.
+Still, its regulatory framework is less stringent than that of the UK’s FCA or Australia’s ASIC, which offer a more secure trading environment with safeguards including negative balance protection, which is key if you’re, for example, CFD trading in Trinidad and Tobago so you can’t lose more than your deposit.

 2. Set up your account.
 Account verification usually requires a national identity card and a recent utility bill.
 Once approved, you can fund your trading account through wire transfers, credit cards, or, where available, the local mobile payment service Endcash.